gbenroscience/layman/README.md

 ### How to use

-Download the `layman.js` file and add the script in the head section of your html page e.g.
+Download the `layman.js` file or its minified version and add the script in the head section of your html page e.g.

 ```html
 <!DOCTYPE html>